owlbeatsmusic/awlib/README.md

    ```c
    awlib_log_create("log_example.txt");
    ```
-2. Then to log to the file, depending on which information you wan't included use:
+2. Then to log to the file, depending on which information you want included use:
  - **Time & Date**
    ```c
    awlib_log_print_t("log_example.txt", "message");